7 Facts from our Helix DNA Review

-The Mayo Clinic GeneGuide test has 3 stars on dnatestingchoice.com.
-The reviews of the Helix DNA Discovery test kit, which is no longer offered, averaged 2.6 stars on Amazon.
-The Helix website lists several positive Helix DNA reviews from customers.
+No longer offered, the Mayo Clinic GeneGuide test has three stars on dnatestingchoice.com.
+The reviews of the Helix DNA Discovery test kit, which is also no longer offered, averages 3.3 stars on Amazon.
+The company’s website lists several positive Helix DNA reviews from customers.

 Helix’s mentions on Twitter mostly revolve around the company’s involvement in research projects on population genomics.
 The comments are predominantly positive.

 - Very affordable whole exome sequencing